opf/openproject/docs/user-guide/projects/project-lists/README.md

 ## Favorite project lists

-You can mark your private project lists as favorites.
-This includes shared, public and private project lists, but not the static ones, e.g. *Active projects* or *Archived projects*.
+You can mark project lists as favourites, both shared and private, but not the static ones.
 To mark a project list as favorite click the star icon in the top right corner.

 ![Mark project list as favorite in OpenProject](star-project-list.png)